Home » The Blog » Email Details, Guidelines, and Rules

 The parameters of the process are clear.
 First, you need 100% in no more than two tries.
 Next, you take the Email Etiquette pledge — and bingo!
 Finally, request a certificate, and I’ll make one just for you to download.

-I admit I don’t make the quiz easy for those who don’t read this site.
+I admit I didn’t make the quiz easy for those who don’t read this site.
 For example, if a visitor took the time to read my 101 Email Etiquette Tips, they would pass the first time around.
 But they don’t.

-Effort in the Right Places
+Efforts in the Right Places?

 Technology & Life Success